Kimmueses/Form_Wave/readME.md

-This project shows a animated split landing page using HTML, CSS, and JavaScript.
+This project shows an animated login form using HTML, CSS, and JavaScript.

-The page loads with both pages holding 50% of the screen and as hover with the mouse towards one side it makes that side hold 75% of the page width and gives the other 25% of the page width to the other landing page.
+The page loads with a simple login form but once you click into the inputs you will see how the labels are animated with wave like motions.